Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 system, and the SwingSet kernel is very much like the Unix kernel which supports those processes.

-Vats contain some application-specific code (named "Vat Code"), which corresponds to the Unix program written in C or some other language.
-For SwingSet, most Vat Code is in the SES subset of Javascript, using orthogonal persistence, native platform Promises, and making eventual-send calls to local or remote objects with either the `E()` wrapper `p=E(x).foo(args)` or (eventually) the wavy dot syntax `p=x~.foo(args)`.
-Other forms of Vat Code could exist, such as non-orthogonal (database/ORM-based) persistence, or in a non-SES language (e.g. a WASM box).
+Each vat contains some application-specific code (named "Vat Code").
+For SwingSet, most Vat Code uses orthogonal peristence and is written in the SES subset of Javascript, employing native platform Promises and making eventual-send calls to local or remote objects with either the `E()` wrapper (`resultPromise=E(x).foo(args)`) or (eventually) the wavy dot syntax (`resultPromise=x~.foo(args)`).
+Other forms of Vat Code could exist, e.g. using non-orthogonal persistence such as a database or a non-SES language such as WASM.

 Below the Vat Code, but still inside the Vat, there is a support layer which translates eventual-sends into kernel syscalls, and manages persistence.
 This